 Step 2: Configuration for Recording

-Navigate to the Sub-GHz > Read Raw option under the Sub-GHz menu.
+Navigate to the Sub-GHz > Read Raw.

 The frequency should match what you previously observed within the frequency analyzer.
 If not, access the configuration settings by clicking the left arrow and manually setting the correct frequency and modulation type.

-Set the frequency to match the one observed in the frequency analyzer.
+Set the frequency to match the one observed in the Frequency Analyzer.

 Adjust the modulation type if necessary.
 Note: This may require trial and error, as the correct modulation type is crucial for accurately recording the signal.